NoohAlavi/Qadiyya/README.md

 **The goal is to clarify reasoning, not automate it.**

 ### 2. Bring *manṭiq*-style discipline to modern argument mapping
-Modern argument-mapping apps exist, but almost none capture the hierarchical rigor of classical manṭiq and kalām.
+Modern argument-mapping apps exist, but none capture the hierarchical rigor of classical *manṭiq* and *kalām*.

-Qaḍiyya is designed to assist the student in practicing that discipline—not to replace it.
+Qaḍiyya is designed to assist the student in practicing that discipline—<u>not</u> to replace it.

 It supports: